robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 date: 2021-02-27T20:28:50.162Z
 tags: Tutorial
 ---
+## Introduction ##

 Using the Netlify CMS for the first time was very confusing.
 I didn't really know what I was doing and I basically just copied the code from the setup tutorial and hoped it work.
 In particular, I had no idea what it was actually doing or how to change the template in the CMS to match the pre-existing posts format.
-After a bit of playing around and reading the docs, I think I've figured it out.
+I think I finally got to the bottom of it after a bit of playing around and reading the docs.

+## Collections ##

 The content displayed in the CMS is defined in the `collections` field of the `config.yml` file.
 These collections are then displayed in the left sidebar of the Content page of the editor UI.
 This is what the `collections` setting in my `config.yml` looks like: